-- 105 Three respondents (an accountant and audit organisation, a user organisation and a preparer organisation supported that the IASB firstly finalises the projects currently in its workplan.
-One of them (a user organisation) thought that particularly the projects on primary financial statements and goodwill and impairment were important projects that should be on the top of the list. - 106 Two respondents (preparer organisation, national standard setter) noted that the list of topics should be carefully reviewed and narrowed down further.
-From the perspective of one of them (preparer organisation), there is a need and the potential to significantly shorten the list of 13 priority projects in Attachment°A. - 107 One national standard setter noted there is few capacity left for new issues because of unaccomplished projects from the current work plan, supplemented by required PiRs and time-sensitive "follow-up" projects.
-In addition, they suggest to consider to abandon some projects such as dynamic risk management, financial instruments with characteristics of equity and equity method. - 108 One accountant and audit organisations suggested to plan the PIRs on a need basis and to hand over the Management Commentary project to the ISSB as soon it is set up.
-The idea of introducing changes when need was also supported by another respondent (user organisation). - One national standard setter noted that it would be preferable if the IASB separated the 'highest priority' projects into 'new projects' and 'maintenance.
-It would avoid that the discussion of priority may become rather more of a discussion between 'new' and 'maintenance', instead of a discussion about which projects should be prioritized. - 110 One preparer organisation noted that any project planning at IASB level should not reduce the Board's capacity to react swiftly to emerging issues when necessary.
-It
+- 99 Two respondents (an accountant and audit organisation, a user organisation supported that the IASB firstly finalises the projects currently in its workplan.
+One of them (a user organisation) thought that particularly the projects on primary financial statements and goodwill and impairment were important projects that should be on the top of the list. - 100 Two respondents (preparer organisation, national standard setter) noted that the list of topics should be carefully reviewed and narrowed down further.
+From the perspective of one of them (preparer organisation), there is a need and the potential to significantly shorten the list of 13 priority projects in Attachment^oA. - 101 One national standard setter noted there is few capacity left for new issues because of unaccomplished projects from the current work plan, supplemented by required PiRs and time-sensitive "follow-up" projects.
+In addition, they suggest to consider to abandon some projects such as dynamic risk management, financial instruments with characteristics of equity and equity method. - 102 One accountant and audit organisations suggested to plan the PIRs on a need basis and to hand over the Management Commentary project to the ISSB as soon it is set up.
+The idea of introducing changes when need was also supported by another respondent (user organisation).